dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

   people make to meet a need that was only ever a need to meet some parameter of an international treaty on climate change -- *dramatically readjust in perceived value*.

+- TODO: change usage of the word delusion

   - This makes me a bit nervous because it's essentially a bubble in renewables that continues insofar as the delusion induced by